gpac/testsuite/README.md

 GPAC test suite is composed of scripts written in the Bash language.
 Tests are placed in testsuite/scripts/.
 Each `.sh` file in that folder will be executed when running the entire test suite or may be run individually.

 Media files used in a test can be anywhere (local file, http URL).
-- the environmnent variable `$MEDIA_DIR` can be used to access to data located in testsuite/media (located n this repository).
+- the environmnent variable `$MEDIA_DIR` can be used to access to data located in testsuite/media (located in this repository).
 - the environmnent variable `$EXTERNAL_MEDIA_DIR` can be used to access to data located in testsuite/external_media (not hosted in this repository).

 Scripts should use the `$TEMP_DIR` environment variable to get a directory where to place the file they generate.